-3.5.7 Gateways
+3.6.7 Gateways

-- The TRANSLATOR -- allows communications between dissimilar systems or environments - A gateway is usually a computer running gateway software connecting two different segments.
+- The TRANSLATOR: allows communications between dissimilar systems or environments - A gateway is usually a computer running gateway software connecting two different segments.
 For example an Intel-based PC on one segment can both communicate and share resources with a Macintosh computer or an SNA mainframe.
 Use gateways when different environments need to communicate.
-One common use for gateways is to translate between personal computers and mainframes - GSNW is a gateway to allow Microsoft clients using SMB to connect to a NetWare server using NCP. - Gateways work at the Application --> Transport layer - They make communication possible between different architectures and environments - They perform protocol AND data conversion / translation. - they takes the data from one environment, strip it, and re-package it in the protocol stack from the destination system - they repackage and convert data going from one environment to another so that each environment can understand the other environment's data - gateway links two systems don't use the same - 1. protocols - 2. data formatting structure - 3. languages - 4. architecture - they are task specific in that they are dedicated to a specific type of conversion: e.g. "Windows NT Server -> SNA Server Gateway" - Usually one computer is designated as the gateway computer.
-This adds a lot of traffic to that segment - Disadvantages - They slow things down because of the work they do - they are expensive - difficult to configure
+One common use for gateways is to translate between personal computers and mainframes - GSNW is a gateway to allow Microsoft clients using SMB to connect to a NetWare server using NCP.

+Gateways work at the Application --> Transport layer

+They make communication possible between different architectures and environments

+They perform protocol AND data conversion / translation.

+They take the data from one environment, strip it, and re-package it in the protocol stack from the destination system

+They repackage and convert data going from one environment to another so that each environment can understand the other environment's data gateway links two systems don't use the same protocols